MykBamberg/Teensy3.5VectorDisplayController/README.md

   the 3rd is the X-coordinate of the line ending and
   the 3rd is the Y-coordinate of the line ending.
 Step 5:
+  Connect the DAC0 and DAC1 pins of your Teensy to an oscilloscope.
+Step 5:
   Select the COM-port of your Teensy when starting the program.